Silversunset01/dbm/Documentation/Tutorials/VPS_Tutorials.md

 * [Discord Bot | Host your bot for free! (using Heroku)](https://www.youtube.com/watch?v=kpIFnZ0zbsw) - Published on Mar 22, 2018
 * [HOW TO HOST A DISCORD BOT FOR FREE USING HEROKU!](https://www.youtube.com/watch?v=diq7INoHqh4) - Published on Nov 15, 2017
 * [Host your Discord bot on Heroku 24/7!](https://www.youtube.com/watch?v=NM8IMyqpvqU) - Published on Sep 10, 2017

-## Glitch
-Glitch is a **free** service that is generally used to run low to medium end applications and in general testing.
-Discord bots can be run on this however, there are some limits to glitch you must watch out for.
-This can be a great option for small to medium bots.
-It's a much better option then **heroku**.
-It is also **compatible with DBM beta.** This is a far better alternative then **android** and **heroku**.

-If you would like to use this service follow the tutorial link here: [https://dbotmaker.io/forums/threads/glitch-hosting-free-compatible-with-beta-saves-data.305/](https://dbotmaker.io/forums/threads/glitch-hosting-free-compatible-with-beta-saves-data.305/ "Glitch Tutorial")

-#### **Limits**
-* Projects have a limit of around **200MB of disk space** on the project however node modules don't count towards it.
-* Projects have a limit of **512MB of RAM**.
-* Projects sleep after 5 minutes (tutorial shows how to fix it) and after 12 hours of constant running before being rebooted.

-#### **Comparison to Heroku**
-* Glitch will save your bot files and data.
-This is an actual storage system compared to Heroku which erases after each reboot.
-* Glitch has an easier interface compared to Heroku's
-* Glitch is more focused and better supported on Javascript/node.js and NPM packages.
-Hence why node modules are unlimited storage space
-* Glitch has no actual "hour counter", bots will reboot after 12 hours and can run again up to 12 hours.
-Heroku, however, will shut down your bot for the rest of the month.